gsferreira/gsferreira.github.com/src/archive/2025/why-vertical-slice-architecture-makes-your-team-faster-and-happier/index.md

 - An approach to organising your files
 - An approach to handling your requests

-📦 Each *slice* (feature) represents a vertical cut through your app: it contains everything needed for a specific feature — the endpoint, the handler, the model and maybe the infrastructure too.
+📦 Each *slice* (feature) represents a vertical cut through your app: it contains everything needed for a specific feature.
+The endpoint, the handler, the model and maybe the infrastructure too.

 No layering constraints.
 No jumping across folders.
 Just one place to look.